bukharilab/Semantically/README.md

 broader semantic web vision.
 However, both these processes are complex and require deep technical and/or domain knowledge.
 Therefore, a state-of-the-art freely accessible biomedical semantic content authoring and publishing framework would be a game-changer.
 In the following sections, I summarize the current status of research in the semantic content authoring and publishing domain and highlights the position of this proposal.
+# Enhancing Biomedical Knowledge Representation Through Knowledge Graphs
+Even considering the significant enhancements by the social-technical and personalized approaches, there were still some flaws left unaddressed in the current methodology.
+Firstly, annotation recommendations were isolated to separate community posts and direct collaboration with personalized experts.
+This leads to difficulty in accessing the most up to date information on the most optimal annotation recommendations immediately.
+Previously, Semantically stored its data in a tabular format in MySQL.
+Due to this, the data lacks machine-readability and the meanings behind different entities (Questions, replies, ontologies, vote tally etc.) and their relationships is obscured.
+With these shortcomings in mind, we propose to further extend the methodology by integrating a Knowledge Graph based recommendaiton system that provides an environment for exploring the most optimal annotation recommendations retrieved in the form of a knowledge graph.

 ## 🛠 Technologies
 ### Front End